siddsaad/TextExchange/README.md

 __________
-there's going to be another text file which will act like our backlog we can list things we have to do
+there's going to be another text file which will act like our backlog
 Example:

-TODO:

--homepage html - DONE

--homepage css -DONE

--registration form - DONE

--registration css - DOING
-etc
+   TO-DO

+   homepage html - DONE //Add your name homepage css -  DOING //Add your name registration form - profile page html